Harvested Deer, Elk, Turkey, Bear, Bobcat and Otter

 - Once your harvest information has been entered correctly, you will be asked to hold while the system submits your survey information.
 Be prepared to write down the confirmation number given by the system on the hunter harvest log for the animal you are checking in.

-All hunters must telecheck the deer, elk, turkey, bear, bobcat and river otters they harvest, providing the details requested by the automated check-in system.
+All deer, turkey, elk, bobcat and river otters harvested must be telechecked through the toll-free, automated check-in system.
 Hunters can either call 800-245-4263 to check in their harvest or use theonline telecheck system.

 Checking a harvested animal takes about five minutes.
 Entering false information is unlawful.
 Multiple animals may be telechecked during the same call.